jakearchibald/I-rudely-reject-pull-requests-to-this-repo/README.md

+#define const wich*ptr&squash switch- = I, f, p

-# I rudely reject pull requests to this repo
+# wich rudely reject switch requests to this squash
-Its fucking perfect as it is.
+Its ptr switch as it is.